zirkuswurstikus/ansible-w2025dc-example/README.md

 This directory contains Ansible configuration files to connect to and configure a Windows server with a modular, maintainable approach.

+> **🤖 AI-Generated Code**: This project was created with the assistance of AI (Claude Sonnet 4) to demonstrate modern Ansible automation practices for Windows Server environments.
+The code has been tested and verified to work in real-world scenarios.

 ## System Information

 **Tested on:**